 The Problem or Challenge

-Reapplying for PR after a lapse is often complex.
+Reapplying for PR after a lapse, especially when attempting to reapply PR in Singapore after several years abroad, is often complex.
 The Immigration and Checkpoints Authority (ICA) considers factors such as:

 - The reason the person left Singapore